Programming Model

 Depending on the nature of the starting and ending element, the sequence may have one or more bindable channels, as follows:

-if the sequence starts with a source and ends with a sink, all communication between the applications is direct and no channels will be bound
+- if the sequence starts with a source and ends with a sink, all communication between the applications is direct and no channels will be bound

-if the sequence starts with a processor, then its input channel will become the
+- if the sequence starts with a processor, then its input channel will become the - inputchannel of the aggregate and will be bound accordingly

-channel of the aggregate and will be bound accordinglyif the sequence ends with a processor, then its output channel will become the
+- if the sequence ends with a processor, then its output channel will become the - outputchannel of the aggregate and will be bound accordingly

-utility class, as in the following example.
+Aggregation is performed using the AggregateApplicationBuilder utility class, as in the following example.
 Let’s consider a project in which we have source, processor and a sink, which may be defined in the project, or may be contained in one of the project’s dependencies.

-Note | Each component (source, sink or processor) in an aggregate application must be provided in a separate package if the configuration classes use @SpringBootApplication .
-This is required to avoid cross-talk between applications, due to the classpath scanning performed by @SpringBootApplication on the configuration classes inside the same package.
+| Note | Each component (source, sink or processor) in an aggregate application must be provided in a separate package if the configuration classes use @SpringBootApplication.
+This is required to avoid cross-talk between applications, due to the classpath scanning performed by@SpringBootApplicationon the configuration classes inside the same package.
 In the example below, it can be seen that the Source, Processor and Sink application classes are grouped in separate packages.
-A possible alternative is to provide the source, sink or processor configuration in a separate @Configuration class, avoid the use of @SpringBootApplication /@ComponentScan and use those for aggregation. |
+A possible alternative is to provide the source, sink or processor configuration in a separate@Configurationclass, avoid the use of@SpringBootApplication/@ComponentScanand use those for aggregation. |

 package com.app.mysink;